mgeeky/msidump/README.md

 ## TODO

 - Triaging logic is still a bit flakey, I'm not very proud of it.
 Hence it will be subject for constant redesigns and further ramifications
-  - Currently the tool doesn't reason for instance whether Binary embedded executable is acutally used or its only held there
 - Add more output formats: CSV, JSON
 - Test it on a wider test samples corpora
 - Add support for input ZIP archives with passwords